 - The comprehensive needs assessment is conducted through Professional Learning Communities throughout the school year.
 The staff looked at several forms of data: achievement, process, demographic as well as perception data during their PLCs which met 24 times during Late Start Wednesdays.
 The data was analyzed by staff to notice trends, and make plans on how to adjust the school improvement plan to address gaps.
-Parents have been surveyed and information was shared at Parent Club meetings.
+Parents have been surveyed and information was shared.
 Parent input from surveys as well as informal parent feedback is used to guide administrators and staff on improvements.
 Near the end of the year, the teachers work in content area groups to review their content area's section of the school improvement plan.
 Using the data from multiple sources (NWEA, M-Step, formative and summative assessments, grades, behavior, attendance) that has been shared throughout the year, they make decisions about things that should remain or things that should change for the following year.
 Priority Standards is the focus for the 2023-2024 school year.
 The School Improvement Team gathers the information and makes decisions on how to the update the plan.
 The revised plan is shared with teachers the following August before starting the school year; this begins the process again.
 The updated plan will also be shared with parents during the Title 1 meeting in the fall.